duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/12-electronics/10-circuitry/10-circuitry-simple.md

 ### STANDARDS: Next Generation Science Standards (NGSS) and International Society for Technology in Education (ISTE)

-ISTE 4. d. exhibit a tolerance for ambiguity, perseverance and the capacity to work with open-ended problems.NGSS HS-PS3-5.
-Develop and use a model of two objects interacting through electric or magnetic fields to illustrate the forces between objects and the changes in energy of the objects due to the interaction.
+__ISTE 4. d.__: Exhibit a tolerance for ambiguity, perseverance and the capacity to work with open-ended problems.

+__NGSS HS-PS3-5.__: Develop and use a model of two objects interacting through electric or magnetic fields to illustrate the forces between objects and the changes in energy of the objects due to the interaction.

 ### Assessments and Evidence of Understanding

-1. Circuit with lighted LED, and brightness can be varied
+By the end of this lesson, students should be able to construct a circuit with lighted LED, and with brightness that can be varied

 ### AGENDA (Brief Summary of Activities)